 Jean-Jacques Poucel is a critic, poet and translator.
 From July 2015 until May 2019, he was Visiting Professor of French Language and Contemporary Literature at the University of Illinois, Urbana-Champaign, where he taught courses in Literature, Cinema and Cultural History.

 Previously, he held academic teaching positions at Yale University, Southern Connecticut State University, and the University of Calgary, Canada.

-In 2011, he was the a Fellow at the Internationales Kolleg Morphomata at Universität Köln and he was a visiting professor at University of Paris-Diderot in 2013.
-He has translated a great number of texts, poetry and academic articles from French and English.
+In 2011, he was the a Fellow at the Internationales Kolleg Morphomata at Universität Köln and he was a professor invité at University of Paris-Diderot in 2013.
+He has translated various short creative texts, poetry, and academic articles from French and English.

 He is the author of Jacques Roubaud and the Invention of Memory (UNC Press, 2006) and co-editor of Pereckonings: Reading Georges Perec (Yale French Studies 105).
-A member of the Trans-Oulipo , Jean-Jacques is currently writing a study of French lyrical poetry from the early nineties to the present.
-He is also active member of the Double-Change and a frequent resident in France.
+Jean-Jacques is currently writing a study of French lyrical poetry from the early nineties to the present.